Jerry Churchill

 Jerry Churchill (September 18, 1938 – June 7, 2008) was a Canadian professional stock car racing driver.

 Racing career

 Churchill made seven NASCAR Winston Cup Series and seven NASCAR SuperTruck Series starts in his career.
 He was the first non-American driver to compete in NASCAR SuperTruck Series.
-He also competed in ARCA Racing Series with 130 starts and had 1 win at Kil-Kare Raceway.
+He also competed in ARCA Racing Series with 130 starts and had one win at Kil-Kare Raceway.

 Personal life

-Jerry was the father of Randy Churchill, who also competed in NASCAR.
-Together they are one of only 7 father-son duo to win races in ARCA Racing Series.
+Churchill was the father of Randy Churchill, who also competed in NASCAR.
+Together, they are one of only seven father-son duo to win races in ARCA Racing Series.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)